 Previous Antarctic research sites have included McMurdo Station, South Pole Station, West Antarctic Ice Sheet (WAIS) Divide, McMurdo Dry Valleys, Mt.
 Erebus, and ship based expeditions (Oden, Palmer).

-PolarTREC is working with external evaluator, Goldstream Group, Inc..
-A comprehensive evaluation plan is used to track and document program impacts on participating researchers, teachers, and their students.
+Since 2007, PolarTREC has been working with external evaluator, Goldstream Group, Inc. to track and document program impacts on participating researchers, teachers, and their students.
 Evaluation reports can be found in Products.

-PolarTREC is primarily a program for U.S. educators.
+PolarTREC is a program for U.S. educators.
 Participants must be U.S. citizens or permanent residents of the United States or its possessions.
-U.S. educators teaching abroad and international educators should contact PolarTREC Project Managers at info [at] polartrec [dot] com before applying.
+U.S. educators teaching abroad should contact PolarTREC Project Managers at info [at] polartrec.com before applying.

-The physical work varies immensely among PolarTREC research projects; some may require long hours sitting in on the ground or in a lab while others may require lifting heavy loads, large amounts of shoveling, or other strenuous activities.
+The physical work varies immensely among PolarTREC research projects; some may require long hours sitting on the ground or in a lab while others may require lifting heavy loads, large amounts of shoveling, or other strenuous activities.
 Because of this, there are no specific age or physical requirements to apply for PolarTREC.
-Teachers applying to PolarTREC may be asked about physical abilities during interviews with researchers to ensure good project matches.
-Teachers going to the Antarctic and some Arctic locations will have to complete a physical qualification process, which various in rigor depending on age and medical history.
+Applicants to PolarTREC may be asked about physical abilities during interviews with researchers to ensure good project matches.
+Anyone going to the Antarctic and some Arctic locations will have to complete a physical qualification process, which varies in rigor depending on age and medical history.

-Yes, a teacher and researcher with a pre-existing relationship may apply to work together, but they will be both be subject to the full selection process.
+Yes, a teacher (formal or informal) and researcher with a pre-existing relationship may apply to work together, but they will be both be subject to the full selection process.

 They must each fully complete their respective PolarTREC application by the application deadline and include the name of the individual in the space indicated on the application.
-Teachers and researchers with a pre-existing relationship applying to work together are also required to jointly complete and submit a supplement to their applications due by the general application deadline.
+Anyone applying with a pre-existing relationship are also required to jointly complete and submit a supplement to their applications due by the general application deadline.